Yarden-zamir/me/basic vegies and protean daily.md

   - curry
     - 0.4 to 1 big spoons
     - get the big containers they will last you a while
-    - if going with mae ploy, i find that the green and red are good but the yellow has less presense (but is still spicy)
+    - if going with mae ploy, i find that the green and red are good but the yellow has less presence (but is still spicy)
     - usually has a lot of salt so put less salt the more curry you add
 # Addons
 - onions
   - around 1 to 69 onions is best
   - fry them as long as you have patience for
-  - the smaller you cut them the faster they carmelize but the less onion texture you have (a good tradeoff usually)
+  - the smaller you cut them the faster they caramelise but the less onion texture you have (a good tradeoff usually)
 - carrots / sweet potatoes / even potatoes (although less tasty if added at the end)
   - cheap and easy to wash and cut so they are a great addition
-  - can be added at the beginig and add sweetness to the dish
+  - can be added at the begging and add sweetness to the dish
-  - can be added at the end ot add crunchy awesomeness to the dish
+  - can be added at the end to add crunchy awesomeness to the dish
   - if you wash them well you don't need to peel them
 - green apple
-  - add at the very end to create an awesomne contrast with the spicy/salty to the sweet/sour.
+  - add at the very end to create an awesome contrast with the spicy/salty to the sweet/sour.
 Trust me, it works
 - coconut cream
-  - add a much welcomed creameness and helps bind the dish together
+  - add a much welcomed creaminess and helps bind the dish together
   - I like to let it steam a bit of it's water content out to make it a tad more viscus
   - at least 20% fat
   - you can get 250ml box per meal